William M. Daley: 2014 Illinois gubernatorial campaign

-On June 10, 2013, Daley announced via YouTube that he would launch an exploratory committee to run for Governor of Illinois.
-On July 2, 2013, New York Mayor Michael Bloomberg endorsed Daley for governor.
-On July 30, 2013, Daley filed documents declaring himself an official candidate to challenge incumbent Governor Pat Quinn in the 2014 Democratic primary.
-On September 16, 2013, Daley made a surprise announcement that he was exiting the race due to the personal hardships inherent in running a campaign for elected office.
+Just after the 2012 presidential election, in the November 8, 2012, issue of the Chicago Tribune, Daley was reported as considering a run in the 2014 election for governor of Illinois.
+Daley said:"I've thought about it before, and I don't take it off the table.
+I think right now, to be very frank with you, the last thing in the world anybody wants to hear about is a race that's two years down the road."Daley further was quoted as saying:"I'm not closing the door, and I know that sounds like a politician, but the fact of the matter is that these are tough days, and I think there's a lot to be done by the Legislature.
+I don't think it helps right now for people to be out there saying they're going to run, and they have a solution at this point.
+I think we've got to see what the Legislature does."

-After the election, Bill Daley served as co-chair of the transition team for the incoming Rauner Administration.
+On June 10, 2013, Daley announced via YouTube that he would launch an exploratory committee to run for governor of Illinois.
+On July 2, 2013, New York mayor Michael Bloomberg endorsed Daley for governor.
+Daley filed documents declaring himself an official candidate to challenge incumbent Pat Quinn in the Democratic primary on July 30, 2013, but announced that he was exiting the race due to the personal hardships inherent in running a campaign on September 16, 2013.
+After the election, he served as co-chair of the transition team for the incoming Rauner Administration.

-In 2018, Daley served as the head of finances for the campaign of gubernatorial candidate Chris Kennedy.
+In the 2018 Illinois gubernatorial election, Daley served as the head of finances for the campaign of gubernatorial candidate Christopher G. Kennedy.